 IELTS uses either a test-booklet or computer format for its Reading, Writing, and Listening tests, all of which are completed together in one sitting.
 Speaking takes place separately.
 In most cases, Speaking interviews are scheduled on the same day as the booklet or computer test.
 However, sometimes the interview can be scheduled up to one week before or after you take the rest of the exam by booklet or computer.
 You will receive instructions about this when you register for the IELTS at your local test center.

 When you take the Speaking test, you will enter a room where your examiner will be waiting to greet you.
 He or she will ask you to identify yourself, and your Speaking test will begin immediately after that.
-To get an idea of what the test is like, check out this short video.
+To get an idea of what the test is like, check out this short IELTS Speaking sample video.
 The student is answering IELTS Speaking questions in Part 1 of the exam.

-The IELTS Speaking Test has three parts.
+The Speaking Test has three parts.
 We will look at each part in depth later in this post.
 For now, let’s just get familiar with each one.

-- IELTS Speaking Diagnostic Test
+Scoring and Rules for IELTS Speaking Test

 IELTS uses four scoring categories to assess your speaking skills.
-Make sure to study these “Band descriptors,” which IELTS uses to assign Speaking Band scores.
-To help you understand the grading schema better, let’s take a look at each category.
+Make sure to look over these official “Speaking Band descriptors (PDF)”, which IELTS uses to assign Speaking Band scores.
+These band descriptors go from 0-9, with 9 being the highest.
+Here are some key takeaways:

 Fluency & Coherence

 Fluency and Coherence are measurements of a speaker’s ability to communicate logically, clearly, and without difficulty in English.
 In other words, this aspect of the official Speaking band descriptors measures your overall skill and confidence, relative to that of a native English speaker.
 While this can sound a little intimidating, Magoosh has you covered.
-We offer a guide to mastering Fluency and Coherence for IELTS Speaking.
+We offer a guide to mastering Fluency and Coherence for Speaking.

 To score well on grammatical range, you should not only have accurate grammar, but also grammar that is varied, yet natural.
-For more information on how to cultivate and use top-scoring grammar in IELTS Speaking, see our guide to Grammatical Range for the Speaking section of IELTS.
+For more information on how to cultivate and use top-scoring grammar in Speaking, see our guide to Grammatical Range for the Speaking section of IELTS.

-IELTS Speaking also measures your pronunciation.
-Keep in mind that pronunciation involves more than just articulating individual words correctly.
+Speaking also measures your pronunciation.
+Keep in mind that pronunciation involves more than just articulating or enunciating individual words correctly.
 Many students have even larger pronunciation problems at the sentence level.
 These problems occur when a student doesn’t have a feel for native-like rhythm or intonation patterns.
 Unfortunately, there is no easy fix for most pronunciation issues.
 Generally, the best way to improve is to use your English in daily life.